 Captain Nieto served eight years with the United States Army

 Reserve (USAR) attaining the rank of Captain.
-She served in
+She served in various

-a squad leader of Ordnance specialists.
+leader of Ordnance specialists.

-Division and Communications Division; Training Group; Training
+Communications Division; Training Group; Training Division;

-Division; Background Investigations and various patrol assignments.
+Background Investigations and various patrol assignments.
+Upon

-Female Captain in LAPD's history.
+Captain in LAPD's history.